aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Choosing the stack.md

 Our app should be build out of components and those components should be able to communicate to each other.
 So will use [**re-frame**][re-frame] to connect all the components into one live system.

-I didn't go into too much details about each tool so if you're not familiar with some of those tools you might want to have a quick glance at their docs.
+I didn't go into too much details about each tool now.
+Because we'll probably have  so if you're not familiar with some of those tools you might want to have a quick glance at their docs.

 [datomic]: https://docs.datomic.com/on-prem/getting-started/brief-overview.html
 [datalog]: http://www.learndatalogtoday.org/